flenniken/collections/readme.md

 ## Create Pool

-You create a new pool with the cognito createUserPool option as shown below.
+You create a new user pool with the cognito as shown below.
 In the example we name the pool “collections-pool”.

 ~~~
 # from docker container
-scripts/configure-pool —createUserPool collections-pool
+scripts/cognito —c collections-pool
 ~~~

 ## Create Config File